 From Dim Photo to Chihuahua Art

-When I make custom dog paintings, I’m often asked how I go from reference photo to the final painting on canvas.
-This is as true for Chihuahua art as it is for Great Dane art!
+So often, people ask how I go from reference photo to the final painting on canvas.
+Getting a dog to look just right on canvas can be a challenge, and this is as true for Chihuahua art as it is for Great Dane art!

 So I’ve created an ongoing series to share my painting process right from the studio.

 This week’s dog art feature is a memorial for a spirited chihuahua named Lulu.